Skip to content

 The SMP1 covers the coastline of Cornwall and the Isles of Scilly.
 SMP2 superseded SMP1.

-In each plan, the coastline divides into lengths, termed 'Areas'.
-Facilitating easier reference to information and assessment of issues.
-In providing this sub-division an initial assessment of the processes was carried out.
-Ensuring that any given Area had a single specific physical characteristic.
+Each plan divided the coastline into lengths, termed 'areas'.
+These areas facilitated easier reference to information and assessment of issues.
+To define the areas, an initial assessment of coastal processes was carried out, to ensure that any given area had a single specific physical characteristic.

-A further division of these areas into 'Units' based upon coastal processes and usage was made.
-This enabled strategic coastal defence policies to be developed.
-Taking into account the interactions of any processes.
-E.g. sediment supply, transport and deposition mechanisms.
-As well as demands from the natural and developed environments.
+Each area subdivided into multiple 'units' based on coastal processes and usage.
+This enabled strategic coastal defence policies to be developed, taking into account the interactions of any processes.
+For example, policy development considered sediment supply, transport and deposition mechanisms, as well as demands from the natural and developed environments.

 • Do-nothing